PX4/PX4-Autopilot/nuttx/configs/stm32f4discovery/README.txt

   If you change the default toolchain, then you may also have to modify the PATH in the setenv.h file if your make cannot find the tools.

-  NOTE: the CodeSourcery (for Windows), devkitARM, and Raisonance toolchains are Windows native toolchains.
+  NOTE: the CodeSourcery (for Windows), Atollic, devkitARM, and Raisonance toolchains are Windows native toolchains.
 The CodeSourcey (for Linux) and NuttX buildroot toolchains are Cygwin and/or Linux native toolchains.
 There are several limitations to using a Windows based toolchain in a Cygwin environment.
 The three biggest are: